aakechin/cutPrimers/README.md

 -h, --help - show this help message and exit --readsFile_r1, -r1 - file with R1 reads of one sample --readsFile_r2, -r2 - file with R2 reads of one sample
+  --bam-file, -bam - BAM-file in which you want to cut primers from reads --coordinates-file, -coord - file with coordinates of amplicons in the BED-format (without column names and locations of primers): chromosome | start | end.
+It is necessary for cutting primer sequences from BAM-file.
+Its order should be the same as for files with primer sequences
+  --out-bam-file, -outbam - name of file for output BAM-file with reads --out-untrimmed-bam-file, -outbam2 - name of file for output BAM-file with untrimmed reads.
+It is not required.
+If you do not use this parameter, all untrimmed reads will be lost
+  --minimal-read-length, -minlen - minimal length of read after trimming.
+Default: 10 --hard-clipping, -hard - use this parameter, if you want to trim reads wuith hard clipping.
+By default, primer sequences are trimmed with soft-clipping
   --primersFileR1_5, -pr15 - fasta-file with sequences of primers on the 5'-end of R1 reads
   --primersFileR2_5, -pr25 - fasta-file with sequences of primers on the 5'-end of R2 reads.
 Do not use this parameter if you have single-end reads
   --primersFileR1_3, -pr13 - fasta-file with sequences of primers on the 3'-end of R1 reads.
 It is not required.
 But if it is determined, -pr23 is necessary